jcmcnch/MGPrimerEval/README.md

 ## Detailed Overview

+### Motivating Scientific Questions

+This pipeline is designed to address several related questions at different levels of detail:
+1. What fraction of environmental SSU rRNA fragments match oligonucleotide primer sequences (including degenerate bases) in a given environment at 0, 1, and 2-mismatch thresholds? *i.e., how well do primers theoretically perform for a given environment / dataset?*
+2. What taxa are perfectly matched by my primers?
+What taxa are not, and therefore likely to be inaccurately quantified using PCR amplicon barcoding methods? *i.e. what are the taxonomic blindspots of a given oligo / primer set?*
+3. How can I improve a given oligonucleotide primer to improve its performance on a given dataset/environment? *i.e. can I create an ``optimal" primer set for my environment?*

 ### Input Requirements:

 The only thing you need are raw, *unassembled* paired-end meta'omics data such as metagenomes or metatranscriptomes.
+They should be compressed in gzip format (suffix=gz).
+Merged read pairs or single-end reads are not currently supported.
 It is important that data have not been filtered or assembled, since the goal of this pipeline is to recover the underlying environmental pattern (which assumes that your metagenome/-transcriptome is an accurate representation of the environment in question).

 ### Overview of Pipeline Steps:

-The following is a brief summary of pipeline steps:
+The pipeline steps are roughly as follows:
 1. Extract SSU rRNA fragments (16S and 18S) from your input data\*
 2. Quality control retrieved fragments
 3. Split SSU rRNA fragments into 4 categories: